 Update the operating system to its latest release.
 This will keep your system in the most stable state and harden it against various intrusion attempts.

-Install all required packages.
-Further dependencies will be resolved and installed automatically by the repository management software.
+Install all required packages as noted below.
+Further dependencies will be resolved and installed automatically by the repository management software: